 Still, alcohol use disorder affects a large number of college students — as much as nine percent, according to the National Institute on Alcohol Abuse and Alcoholism.

 But it’s not just partying that takes a toll on college students.
 Pressure from the classroom, from parents, and from work, can make college an incredibly stressful time.
+Amidst all these pressures, many students often wonder, “who can write a paper for me?” as they seek assistance to balance their academic responsibilities.

-According to the American Institute of Stress, 80 percent of college students experience frequent episodes of stress, with 23.5 percent citing anxiety.
+Some students are finding help with an APA paper writing service.
+But according to the American Institute of Stress, 80 percent of college students experience frequent episodes of stress, with 23.5 percent citing anxiety.
 More than 60 percent of college students report seeking counseling for issues including anxiety, depression, academic performance, family issues, and relationship problems.

 “Stress is there for a reason.
 It’s there to help mobilize you to meet the demands of your day, but you’re also supposed to have times where you do shut down and relax and repair and restore,” says Emma K. Adam, professor of education and social policy at Northwestern University in Illinois told U.S. News.